 Valid reasons to take a travel break

-Some reasons to pause travel nursing are genuinely sound:
+Some reasons to pause travel nursing hold up under real scrutiny:

 Family and relationship stability.
 Sustained geographic mobility is hard on relationships and harder on parenting.
 If you’re at a life stage where you need consistency – a partner who can’t relocate repeatedly, children in school, a parent who needs local support – that’s a legitimate constraint that travel nursing works against.
 Acknowledging this isn’t failure; it’s accurate assessment of your current priorities.